The Toronto Raptors will host the Boston Celtics on Christmas Day this season.

 The Raptors ended up having a better season than the Knicks, finishing with 42 wins compared to 30 for New York.
 It was enough for the Raptors to make the playoffs, although they ended up losing to the Detroit Pistons in five games in the first round.

-Adding to the intrigue of Toronto's second Christmas Day game is that it's against a Boston team that, like them, is expected to finish near the top of the Eastern Conference standings next season.
+Adding to the intrigue of Toronto's second Christmas Day game is that it's against a Boston team that, like them, has been one of the best teams in the Eastern Conference this season.
 So not only is it the franchise's second Christmas Day game - the first on their homecourt - it's a potential playoff preview, headlined by two All-Star point guards in Kyle Lowry and Kemba Walker, as well as potential first-time All-Stars in Pascal Siakam, Jayson Tatum and Jaylen Brown.

 The combination should make for one of the day's better games.